sminerport/sequence-prediction-ann/README.md

 - Adding more hidden layers to create a deeper neural network architecture
 - Integrating regularization techniques to prevent overfitting, such as L1 and L2 regularization or dropout
 - Optimizing the learning process by implementing advanced optimization algorithms, such as Adam, RMSProp, or AdaGrad
-- Incorporating time series-specific techniques, like Long Short-Term
+- Incorporating time series-specific techniques, like Long Short-Term Memory (LSTM) or Gated Recurrent Units (GRU), for better handling of temporal dependencies in the data